rachit-ranjan16/dat_struct_py/README.md

  - Stack using Linked List

 ### Operations Supported for Linked Lists
-  - Create a linked list through input sequence
+  - Create a linked list through input sequence or inserts
     - At the beginning
     - At the end
-  - Any Position
+    - At any Position
   - Delete a node carrying some value
   - Size
   - Print